For the dead do not remember you.

 “It might be a good idea for you to do the same,” she says.

-Vince keeps his eye on the side view mirror, but it does not appear that they’re being followed.
+St. Michael keeps his eye on the side view mirror, but it does not appear that they’re being followed.
 As they wind their way up Telegraph Hill, Vince asks Eleanor to contact Mrs. Crocker’s attorney in the morning.

-“He belongs to the World Trade Club.
+“I can’t figure out why this guy sent her to our agency,” says Eleanor.
+“Missing persons is hardly our specialty.
+He belongs to the World Trade Club.
 Would you like me to arrange a meeting for you two there?”